How often does the Lincoln County Assessor appraise property?

 When can I expect to have your office complete an onsite inspection?

-We physically inspect all properties within Fremont County every six years.
+We physically inspect all properties within Lincoln County every 4 - 6 years.
 We also inspect properties when a building permit or septic permit is issued or address assigned.
 Inspections are done as deemed necessary if you disagree with the value established by the Assessor’s office; also, upon request of the property owner.

 What should I do if I disagree with the value on my assessment?